human-conditions/yodrew.github.io-original/_pages/about/acknowledgments.md

 navnext: disclaimer
 ---

-Thanks to hundreds of people in 8 countries on 2 continents over 28 years, who morally and materially aided me during my prodigal search, especially my:
+Thanks to hundreds of people in a dozen countries on 2 continents for over 3 decades, who morally and materially aided me during my prodigal search, especially my:

 ##### editors